 - Sildenafil

 - Tadalafil

-- Riociguat

 - Bosentan

 - Ambrisentan

-- Macitentan

-- Selexipag

-- Inhaled prostacyclin (lloprost)
+- Inhaled prostacyclin therapy (lloprost)

-- Intravenous prostacyclin (Epoprostenol)
+- Intravenous prostacyclin therapy (Epoprostenol)

 These disease-specific treatments called "pulmonary vasodilators" help to relax the arteries in the lungs.
 This allows blood to flow through these blood vessels more easily and reduces the blood pressure in your lungs.
 These treatments will be discussed with you in more detail during your consultation.